knausb/myRPkg/README.md

 Rscript -e "devtools::use_package_doc(pkg = 'myRPkg')"
 ```

-Now we can create a simple funciton for our package.
+Now we can create a simple function for our package.

 ```
 echo "#' Add together two numbers.